Tolga0342/deploy-react-event-app/README.md

 #features:
 - Responsive lay-out
+- Fetching data from Heroku
+- navigation bar to navigate through the pages
-- page with lists of recipes
+- Home page with lists of events, search bar, filter categories and click interaction
-- page with details of single recipe
+- Event page with details of single event and user can edit or delete event
-- searchfunction
-- clickfunction
-- back button
+- Add page using a form, after submitting form event will be uploaded to homepage
+- after adding, editting or deleting pop-up window will appear with message
-- applied react concepts: JSX, function components, props, conditional, states, loops and handling events
+- applied react concepts: Router, context, react hooks, fetching data, props, loops and handling events

 #local installation:
 1. copy the repository link